apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 ```func (t *DataFlowTester) ImportCsvIntoRawTable(csvRelPath string, rawTableName string)```
 He has a twin, with only slight differences in parameters.
 ```func (t *DataFlowTester) ImportCsvIntoTabler(csvRelPath string, dst schema.Tabler)```
-The former is used to import tables in the raw layer, the latter is used to import arbitrary tables.
+The former is used to import tables in the raw layer.
+The latter is used to import arbitrary tables.
-**Note:** Also these two functions will delete the db table and use `gorm.AutoMigrate` to re-create a new table for the purpose of clearing data in it.
+**Note:** Also these two functions will delete the db table and use `gorm.AutoMigrate` to re-create a new table to clear data in it.
 After importing the data is complete, you can try to run it.
 It must be PASS without any test logic at this moment.
 Then proceed to write the logic for calling the call to the extractor task in `TestMeetingDataFlow`.
 ```go
 func TestMeetingDataFlow(t *testing.T) {